-In some countries, it’s typical for chefs to use mustard oil for sautéing, but American chefs tend to drizzle it over a dish just before serving.
-No matter how you prefer to use it in cooking, it’s rich, tangy taste can help boost many dishes — especially Indian-inspired dishes.
+Mustard seed oil has a rich, tangy taste that is used by chefs to boost many dishes — especially Indian-inspired dishes.
 This invigorating oil not only accents foods, but you can also use mustard oil for hair growth.

-Interestingly, the practice of massaging the scalp with mustard oil dates back as far as 4,000 years ago with Indian scalp massages.
+The method of massaging the scalp with mustard oil dates back as far as 4,000 years ago with the practice of Indian scalp massages.
 Massaging the scalp can help firm the skin and strengthen muscles in the head.
-This practice started in ancient India as Indian women sought to keep their long hair healthy.
-In the 70s, this practice became well-known in the UK and has since spread to other parts of the world.
+This practice started in ancient India as a method for keeping long hair healthy.
+In the 1970s, this practice became well-known in the UK and has since spread to other parts of the world.

 What's in it?